-Edison School was built in built in 1932 and named after Thomas Alva Edison who invented the lightbulb.
-The superintendent at the time was Worcester Warren and the principal was Bessie Jacobs with enrollment of 300 students and eight classrooms.
-Edison is situated on high grounds and commands an impressive view of the rest of the city.
+Edison School was built in 1932 and named after Thomas Alva Edison who invented the lightbulb.
+The superintendent at the time was Worcester Warren and the principal was Bessie Jacobs with an enrollment of 300 students and eight classrooms.
+Edison is situated on high ground and commands an impressive view of the rest of the city.

 In 1942, Miss Dorsey became principal and 232 students attended their first session at the new Edison School.
 The new building with eight rooms provided the overflow from Hall and Summerfield.
 Miss Dorsey was formerly a teacher at Columbus School.
 The teachers assigned to the New Edison School were Loretta O'Connor,Isabel Hockheimer,May Carley, Lilyan Hoberman, Evelyn Spencer, May McKeown and Elizabeth Brandurich.
 Students entering into their new classrooms were very delighted at their new surroundings.
 Miss Dorsey noticed the alertness in the pupils.
 Every student entering the building has a smarter look and eagerness about their work ahead of them.
 Miss Dorsey felt that in their new surroundings, they would show a livelier interest in their studies.